NikSays/linuwa/README.md

 We are making linuwa full of concepts, that are common to most of languages.
 But then... we throw in a bunch of crazy stuff
 ## Short info
-* 12 phonemes, 2 used interchangeably.
+* 12 phonemes.
 But syllables can contain up to 5 vowels.
 * 4 Parts of speech, adjectives and adverbs are one thing (it depends only on word they are describing).
 * Only 2 tenses ~~(English I'm looking at you)~~
 * 2 cases, but subject of an intransitive verb may be treated like object